samdoesnerdstuff/rcsv/README.md

 ![Static Badge](https://img.shields.io/badge/Built_with-Ruby-red?logo=ruby&color=%23CC342D)
 ![Commits since latest release](https://img.shields.io/github/commits-since/samdoesnerdstuff/rcsv/latest)

 A small CLI tool for parsing CSV content and outputting it to plain formatted text.
-This project only requires the [latest verison of Ruby](https://www.ruby-lang.org/en/) ( > 3.2.9) and that's it.
+This project only requires the [latest version of Ruby](https://www.ruby-lang.org/en/) ( > 3.2.9) and that's it.
 No external gems or libraries are needed to run this tool locally.

 ## Usage